chge/tasty/README.md

 $ tasty --runner=mocha --include=test.js --pass=secret --exit=false
 ```

 Open your application in your client.
-Tasty will run tests, print all runner output and exit.
+Tasty will run tests, print all output and exit.

 # Server

-Server is a bridge between client and any test runner, that runs tests written using Tasty tools.
+Server is a bridge between client and test runner, that runs tests written using Tasty tools.

-You can run built-in static server for basic cases from CWD by passing `--static` flag.
+You can run built-in static server by passing `--static` flag.
 Use `--exit=false` flag to run on several clients.

+See `tasty-js --help` for more information.

 # Client